 Beware the ‘Footfall’ Trap.
 Footfall is a horrible word anyway in my book, but as one of the most misused and misunderstood words in marketing, its sinister undertones when uttered by an incompetent vintage fair organiser will certainly give you the night sweats after the event.
 “Last month we had x-thousand visitors through the door” is the oft uttered phrase.
 See the warning signs here, oh yes!
 Just what kind of people made up these ‘x-thousands’ then?
 Were they die hard and dedicated vintage-istas with money burning a hole in their pockets, or were they just disinterested folks sheltering from the rain with nothing better to do on a Sunday morning?
 9 times out of 10 its the latter.
 If you want to entertain these casual browsers with a free trip down memory lane, fine, but I am working on the assumption you would be booking your stall with the intention of selling things instead.
 Either way, the ‘Footfall Trap’ is very closely allied to……..

 Beware the ‘Low Entry Fee’ Trap.
-Low entry fees to enter a vintage fair only serves to feed the Footfall Trap.
+Low entry fees to enter a vintage fair only serves to feed the Footfall Trap – its a vicious circle.
 Free entry just makes the situation even worse.
 The only people you will have looking around your stall are people passing the time of day.
 Nothing on tv?
 Let’s go to that vintage fair down the road.
 Looking to get out of mowing the lawn?
 Let’s go to that vintage fair down the road.
 It’s only a couple of quid to get in.
 Less than a Starbucks.
 I have stood on my stall and observed them at length…….. old ladies who love to tell you how they ‘used to wear stuff like this once‘ and ‘can’t believe the prices they fetch nowadays‘ ……. impoverished students with a clean, crisp fiver they hope to spend on your prize 50′s couture cocktail dress …. dog walkers ….. kids …. dog walkers with kids ….. ohhhhh.
 They make your stand look busy, but thats all.
 The entry fees from those hordes of disinterested visitors with nothing else to do all day will only serve to line the pockets of the vintage fair organiser, but will just make you into a busy fool.
 The best vintage fairs I have taken stalls out at have been the most expensive to get in.
 Serious vintage buyers will always seek out serious vintage fairs.
 Period.

 Trust Me, I’m Desperate!
 If the same organisers keep inviting you to book a stall with them every time they see you, its because they can’t fill their venue - not because you should be flattered by their attention.
 The best vintage fair venues are the ones you struggle to get some floorspace in.
 Earlier this year I was actually delighted to be turned down for a fair in Scarborough because there wasn’t space for me.
 You’d think I’d be miffed that I had to wait my turn until months later, but no – I saw all the right signals!